Henry Scott Tuke: Legacy

 After his death, Tuke's reputation faded, and he was largely forgotten until the 1970s, when he was rediscovered by the first generation of openly gay artists and art collectors.
 He has since become something of a cult figure in gay cultural circles, with lavish editions of his paintings published and his works fetching high prices at auctions.

 Elton John is a keen collector of Tuke's works and in 2008 lent eleven of his own pieces, including works in oil, pastel and watercolour, for an exhibition in Falmouth.
+John had once received a Tuke painting as a Christmas present from Freddie Mercury a month after the Queen singer's death.

 Commemoration

 The student halls of residence at University College Falmouth are named after Tuke, a tribute to him as both an artist, and a famous resident of the town.
 At the time they were built and named, the school was known as the Falmouth College of Arts.
 Also in Falmouth is a collection of 279 of Tuke's works belonging to the Royal Cornwall Polytechnic Society, the largest such collection in public ownership.
 The bulk were donated by a single collector in the 1960s, but the Society maintains a policy of adding to the collection.